 Some alternative fuel vehicles, which tend to be compact in design, might have difficulty rating well on crash and safety standards, since small- and mini-sized cars often rate poorly in crash tests.
 The technology for some designs, like hydrogen fuel cells, is also complicated and requires extensive testing to make sure people are kept safe from dangers like electric shock and compressed hydrogen hazards.

 On top of safety, some alternative fuel vehicles are having trouble with renewable fuel standards, once thought to be the driving point behind their environmental importance.
 While previous studies have found that ethanol derived from corn produces fewer direct emissions than gasoline, researchers from the University of Minnesota published a study stating that corn ethanol is actually more harmful to the environment than gasoline [source: Hill].

-For more information about alternative fuels and other related topics, follow the links on the next page.
+For more information about alternative fuels and other related topics, follow the links below.

 Related HowStuffWorks Articles